The Open Lab defined

 In some programs of study, Penn State Behrend students are required to complete a practical experience such as a capstone project or student teaching.
 In all of our programs, pursuing opportunities to gain experience through internships, co-ops, undergraduate research projects, and other activities is strongly encouraged for all students.

-The Open Lab is a win-win-win for students, faculty, and the external organizations: Students gain career-building, real-world experience; faculty enjoy the ability to keep their skills relevant and transfer their networks to students; and external partners benefit from the energy and ingenuity of student talent.
+The Open Lab is a win-win-win for students, faculty, and the external organizations: Students gain career-building, real-world experience; faculty enjoy the ability to keep their skills relevant and transfer their networks to students; external partners benefit from the energy and ingenuity of student talent.

 Open Lab Award program

 The Open Lab is an important distinguishing feature for Behrend that results in increased activity in research, recruitment, admissions, philanthropy, and, most importantly, student success.
 Every employee at Behrend has a role to play in the Open Lab, and the college is excited to recognize employee efforts!
 The Open Lab Award program recognizes those employees who actively work to develop, enhance, support, or encourage university-industry interaction.
+The awards can be used to reward direct Open Lab projects in which external partners work with faculty and students to create impact.
+The awards also can be used to reward indirect support for the Open Lab, such as creating a welcoming environment, presenting positive first impressions, and easing the integration of external partners into campus.

 Any member of the student body, faculty, staff, administration, student organizations, or external organization/partner may enter a nomination.
 Nominators will remain anonymous.
 Any faculty or staff currently employed by the University is eligible to be nominated.
 Previous recipients are ineligible for a period of six months.